hatefulcrawdad/paneful/README.md

-paneful
+Paneful
 =======

-Off-canvas panels built with Sass
+Painless off-canvas layouts with no JS